Author: Boat Accessories Australia Date Posted: 15 December 2016

 Only use specially designed ski tube towing rope or ski ropes.
 Keep your gear in good condition by rinsing, winding and packing away at the end of the day.
 Check your ropes regularly for fraying and replace if damaged.

-If you have any questions about towing safely, don’t hesitate to call the experienced team at Boat Accessories Australia on 1300 308 161 or email us at email@example.com.
+If you have any questions, don’t hesitate to call the team at Boat Accessories Australia on 1300 308 161 or email us at email@example.com.